The First Principle of Lean Management: Eliminate Waste

 Partially done work

 In the software development business, we're talking about unfinished features.
 They represent all the working hours our teams spent in vain.
 This is the last thing we want, so we try to avoid it at all costs.
-When a feature is only 10% completed, it doesn't mean we're throwing 10% of efforts out the window if we quit working on it.
-It means a lot more than 10% is wasted, as a great deal of research, decision making, design, and general preparation preceded the development.
+When a feature is only 10% completed, it doesn't mean we're throwing 10% of our efforts out the window if we quit working on it.
+It means a lot more than 10% is wasted, as a great deal of research, decision-making, data, design, and general preparation preceded the development process.

 The total amount of invested energy does not equal the percentage of feature completion.
-The disbalance is visible through the relationship between wasted working hours, and the team members' motivation and enthusiasm.
-Everyone likes to see the results of their efforts, and if we don't put before our users something that brings value, the morale will decrease.
+The disbalance is visible through the relationship between wasted working hours and the team members' motivation and enthusiasm.
+Everyone likes to see the results of their efforts without delays, and if we don't put before our users something that brings value, morale will decrease.

 Fundamentals of Agile Project Management